vijayrkn/APIComps/README.md

 ## Structure of the project:

 - src/services
-    - aspnetcore (running on port 5001)
+    - aspnetcore (dotnet running on port 5001)
-    - expressjs (running on port 5002)
+    - expressjs (node running on port 5002)
-    - flask (running on port 5003)
+    - flask (python running on port 5003)
-    - gin (running on port 5004)
+    - gin (go running on port 5004)
 - src/proxy
-    - YARP (running on port 5000 that redirects traffic to 5001, 5002 & 5003 based on round robin policy)
+    - YARP (running on port 5000 that redirects traffic to 5001, 5002, 5003 & 5004 based on round robin policy)
 - src/driver
     - driver program that send http request to port 5000 to test the time taken to run the API for each stack.